+The external fan is essentially maintenance-free.
 However, dirt and dust deposits on the impeller and the motor, particularly in the gap between the impeller and the inlet nozzle can impair its function.

-- Remove the dirt and dust deposits regularly; the intervals depend on how dirty the surrounding area is. - Make sure that the impeller is cleaned evenly, as irregular deposits can lead to an imbalance. - The full air flow can only be achieved when air can freely flow through the impeller.

-- There must be a clearance of at least 1 x air intake diameter in the axial direction. - A uniform gap must be maintained between the impeller and the air intake assembly.
+- Remove the dirt and dust deposits regularly; the intervals depend on how dirty the surrounding area is. - Make sure that the impeller is cleaned evenly, as irregular deposits can lead to an imbalance. - The full air discharge rate is only achieved if the inward flow to the impeller is unrestricted. - Therefore, a clearance of at least 1 x inlet diameter must be provided in the axial direction. - An unbroken uniform gap must be maintained between the impeller and the inlet nozzle.